 Strength in numbers.
 Together, we’re stronger.
 Just two of the clichés you might hear from lawyers as they try and persuade you to join a class action to get a refund.
 They’ll make it sound like the common sense option.
 Much more preferable than going it alone.
-But, as the title of this article suggests, that probably isn’t your best option if you want to maximise your refund.
+But, as the title of this article suggests, that possibly isn’t your best option if you want to maximise your refund.

 So, what are Class Actions anyway?